 Hike along a scenic riverside path on the Samaria Gorge Trail, which takes you through Byzantine ruins in addition to the spectacular nature.
 Or find one of the many trails on beautiful Mount Athos.

-For those keen on a multi-day hike, the seventy-five-kilometre Menalon trail will take you through the heart of the Peloponnese.
-Explore charming mountain villages, deep canyons and striking mountains.
+For those keen on a multi-day hike, the seventy-five-kilometer Menalon trail will take you through the heart of the Peloponnese.
+Explore charming mountain villages, deep canyons, and striking mountains.
 It should take you around three days to complete, with time to stop and enjoy your surroundings.

 Taste Greece’s Unique Winter Cuisine

 Greece is particularly well-known for its summer foods.
 Greek salads, light meals, and rich yogurts with berries are all country staples.
 But the food goes through a substantial shift when the weather gets chilly.

 If you’re visiting Greece in December, try some traditional Christmas treats like spinach and cheese pies and roast pork.
 Of course, Greek coffee with a slice of baklava is the perfect way to end off any meal, summer or winter.
 But its rich flavor is best suited to winter.

 Lake Vouliagmeni is just outside of Athens, making for a great day trip from the city.
 It’s a beautiful, brackish lake with pleasant temperatures at any time of year.
 The minerals in the large lake include potassium, ammonium, calcium, and iodine.
 Together, the water’s minerals give relief to several health issues, including bone and muscle stresses, eczema, and arthritis.